-New England Institute of Technology, One New England Tech Boulevard, East Greenwich, Rhode Island 02818
+New England Institute of Technology One New England Tech Boulevard, East Greenwich, Rhode Island 02818

-Any person may report Title IX Prohibited Conduct to the Title IX Coordinator, regardless of whether the person reporting is the person alleged to be a Complainant.
-Such a report may be made at any time (including during non-business hours) by telephone, electronic mail, or mail, using the contact information listed for the Title IX Coordinator above in accordance with NEIT's Title IX Reporting, Investigation, and Grievance Procedures which can be found on the Student Website, https://students.neit.edu/, under the Support Services tab.
+Any person, a victim, a witness or an authorized legal representative with the legal right to act on behalf of a complainant, may report Title IX Prohibited Conduct to the Title IX Coordinator, regardless of whether the person reporting is the person alleged to be a Complainant.
+Such a report may be made at any time (including during non-business hours) by telephone, electronic mail, or mail, using the contact information listed for the Title IX Coordinator above in accordance with NEIT's Title IX Reporting, Investigation, and Grievance Procedures which can be found on the Student Website, https://technet.neit.edu/ under the Support Services tab.